bimobject/docs/docs/documentation/getting-started/workflow-overview.md

 - If you're creating your first product you will need to create some of these entities, like **transport**, **packaging** and **factory**.
 - Any reusable sub-assemblies should be created as **components**.
 - Any components that you order from a supplier should be attached as **components**.
-  - If your supplier is not yet connected to Eando X, you can invite them and request that they create the products you need.
-While waiting for them, you can create their components yourself and replace them with the ones created by your supplier later on.
+  - If your supplier is not yet connected to Eando X, you can invite them and ask them to create the products you need.
+In the meantime, you can create their components yourself and replace them with the supplier's components later on.
-  - If your supplier is already connected to Eando X, you can add them to the list of your suppliers.
+  - If your supplier is already connected to Eando X, you can add them to your supplier list.
 You can then find their products and add them as components to your **product**.
-If the product does not exist yet, you can request it from your supplier.
+If the product doesn’t exist yet, you can request it from your supplier.

 ## Next steps

-If you
-Read more and start creating your first product [here](/documentation/product/product-overview).
+You can read about the product creation process in detail [here](/documentation/product/product-overview), or check out the [product creation quickstart](/documentation/guides/creating-your-first-product) guide for a quicker overview of all the essential first steps.